Anaminus/roblox-cure/README.md

 Finally, there's the **main control script**.
 This brings the folders, packages, and scripts together to form the functionality of the Cure framework.
-This script runs once on each peer (the server and all clients).
+This script comes in two flavors: one for the server, and one for each client.

 ### Code Representation